Rate your commitment

 Well, what if that wasn’t necessarily true?
 Instead of adding more, start to release anything which drags you down.
 Consider the distractions and the worries which throw you off.
 Do the work to liberate yourself from those concerns.

 As your commitment deepens, a paradigm shift occurs.
 Successful entrepreneurs create opportunities where others see obstacles.
 Each challenge moves you closer to your goal.Successful entrepreneurs create opportunities where others see obstacles.
-Each challenge moves you closer to your goal.
+Each challenge moves you closer to building your dream #accounting firm.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 Raise your commitment